 primary 80 MHz channel: In a 160 MHz or 80+80 MHz basic service set (BSS), the 80 MHz channel that is used to transmit 80 MHz physical layer (PHY) protocol data units (PPDUs).

-primary access category (AC): The AC that is the AC of the enhanced distributed channel access function (EDCAF) that gains channel access.
+primary access category (AC): [primary AC] The AC that is the AC of the enhanced distributed channel access function (EDCAF) that gains channel access.

 NOTE—If an EDCAF gains channel access, and an RDG is granted to another STA, that STA is transmitting under the primary AC.